 Just like in everyday business, contacts are worth their weight in gold on LinkedIn.
 If you have a large community, help each other out: link to similar content, share opinions, mention authors and people.
 If you write about different subject content, creating individual groups is recommended.

 Increasing one’s organic reach has become more difficult than in previous years due to the high technical intelligence of Google’s algorithm system as well as social media platforms.
-But it is not impossible and is still an important aspect within every professional online marketing plan.
+But it is not impossible and is still an important aspect within every professional online marketing and SEO game plan.
 With a smart strategy and in combination with Paid Ads, it will get you valuable users in the long run: Those who are click bate tired and hungry for real content.